Blueberry Pruning Guide

 The pruning system only works if the soil supports it

-Blueberries require acidic soil (pH 4.5-5.5) and fail dramatically outside this range.
-Symptoms of pH above 5.5 include interveinal chlorosis (yellow leaves with green veins), stunted growth, poor fruit set, and eventual decline regardless of pruning quality.
-Test soil pH before planting and every two to three years afterward.
-Elemental sulfur is the standard acidifier — work it into the soil six months before planting when possible, and side-dress annually as needed to maintain target pH.
-Seacoast sandy soils often test naturally in the 5.0-5.5 range and need only modest adjustment; heavier soils inland may require significant amendment.
+Blueberries require genuinely acidic soil, a pH between 4.5 and 5.5, and they fail dramatically outside that range regardless of how well they're otherwise pruned.
+Symptoms of pH running above 5.5 include interveinal chlorosis, yellow leaves with the veins still showing green, stunted growth, poor fruit set, and eventual decline that no amount of careful pruning will reverse on its own.
+Test soil pH before planting and then every two to three years afterward to catch drift before it becomes a real problem.
+Elemental sulfur is the standard acidifier most gardeners reach for, worked into the soil ideally six months before planting when that timeline is possible, with annual side-dressing afterward as needed to maintain the target pH range.
+Seacoast sandy soils often test naturally somewhere in the 5.0 to 5.5 range and need only modest adjustment, while heavier soils further inland may require considerably more amendment to get into range.

-Mulch with pine bark or pine needles, 3-4 inches deep.
-This conserves moisture (blueberries need 1-2 inches of water per week during fruiting), maintains cool acidic root conditions, and suppresses weeds that compete for the shallow root zone.
-Don't use hardwood mulch or fresh wood chips — they tend toward neutral pH as they decompose.
-Refresh annually.
-Don't cultivate around blueberries; the root system is shallow and fibrous, and disturbing it damages the fine feeder roots that support production.
+Mulch with pine bark or pine needles, applied three to four inches deep around the root zone.
+This conserves moisture, since blueberries need one to two inches of water per week during active fruiting, maintains the cool, acidic root conditions the plant prefers, and suppresses weeds that would otherwise compete with the shallow root zone for resources.
+Avoid hardwood mulch or fresh wood chips, since both tend toward neutral pH as they decompose over time, working against the acidic conditions you're trying to maintain.
+Refresh the mulch layer annually.
+Don't cultivate or dig around blueberries either, since the root system is shallow and fibrous, and disturbing it damages the fine feeder roots that directly support fruit production.

-Fertilize conservatively.
-Blueberries are not heavy feeders and are sensitive to salt-based fertilizers.
-Use ammonium sulfate (which also helps maintain acid pH) or a fertilizer formulated for acid-loving plants.
-Apply in early spring as buds swell and again lightly after harvest.
-Avoid fertilizing after August — late-season nitrogen stimulates tender growth vulnerable to winter kill.
-Over-fertilization produces lush vegetative growth at the expense of fruit set, the opposite of what the pruning system is designed to support.
+Fertilize conservatively throughout the season.
+Blueberries are genuinely not heavy feeders and are notably sensitive to salt based fertilizers that can damage their fine root system.
+Use ammonium sulfate, which also helps maintain acidic pH as a secondary benefit, or a fertilizer specifically formulated for acid loving plants.
+Apply in early spring as buds begin swelling and again lightly after harvest finishes for the season.
+Avoid fertilizing after August, since late season nitrogen stimulates tender new growth that's genuinely vulnerable to winter kill once cold weather arrives.
+Over fertilization in general tends to produce lush vegetative growth at the expense of fruit set, which runs directly counter to everything the pruning system here is designed to support.

 Bird Protection